 And while the servers and bartenders at “Cheers” had to base their service personalization on instinct and gut reaction much of the time, hoteliers have it much easier.
 There is a wealth of information and data available that can be applied to personalize the guest experience.
 From membership status and booking behavior to dining and room amenity preferences, preferred communications channels, and more, the property or brand’s reservations, property management, customer relationship, housekeeping, and other solutions have a wealth of data that can help hoteliers deliver a highly customized experience.

 It’s also important to note that personalization is not just an on-property dynamic.
 Personalization should be a critical component of guest engagement from looking and booking to checkout and beyond.
 Deliver the right offer, upsell, or enhancement to guests on your website and booking engine based on centralized profile data (“Make it a Romantic Getaway for $50 more”).
 Offer them additional enhancement and upsell opportunities in pre-stay communications (“Scenic Tours start at just $25”).
 And keep them engaged with your property or brand after their stay (“Take 25% off your next stay at any of our properties”).
+Hotel email templates can come in very useful as you craft your communications with guests.
 Think of personalization as the means by which you can provide the guest with their ideal experience(s) — not just the fact that they want early check-in or extra towels.

 Community and Culture